rweisssieker-xp/AX-2012-Performce-Optimizer/README.md

 4. **Connect**
    - Click "Connect" to activate the profile
    - Navigate to Dashboard to start monitoring
+   - If not connected, Dashboard shows demo data by default

 ## SQL Server DMVs Used